publiclab/publiclab-archive/notes/Bronwen/02-06-2019/what-kinds-of-environmental-tools-or-hardware-do-you-want-explore-or-invent-at-barnraising.md

 ---
-title: "What kinds of environmental tools or hardware do you want explore (or invent) at Barnraising?"\ntagnames: 'diy, barnraising, tools, hardware, question:general, question:barnraising'
+title: "What kinds of environmental tools or hardware do you want explore (or invent) at Barnraising?"

+tagnames: 'diy, barnraising, tools, hardware, question:general, question:barnraising'
 author: Bronwen
 path: /notes/Bronwen/02-06-2019/what-kinds-of-environmental-tools-or-hardware-do-you-want-explore-or-invent-at-barnraising.md
 nid: 18269